saranasr83/liri-node-app/README.md

 # liri-node-app

 The project was to use Node JS to create a LIRI bot, like iPhone's SIRI, but takes in command through Language vs Speech.
-LIRI is a command line node app that takes in parameters and returns data based on one of four commands:(I used inquirer)
+LIRI is a command line node app that takes in parameters and returns data based on one of four commands (I used inquirer for this activity):

 my-tweets